iamgreggarcia/codesherpa/README.md

 # CodeSherpa

-CodeSherpa is a code-interpreter ChatGPT plugin that allows you to execute Python code in a REPL-like environment, maintain the state between request, and run terminal commands.
-CodeSherpa is built using FastAPI, a modern, fast (high-performance) web framework for building APIs with Python.
-This tool helps ChatGPT execute code snippets and provide more accurate responses based on real-time code execution.
+CodeSherpa is a code-interpreter ChatGPT plugin, built using FastAPI.
+This tool helps ChatGPT execute code snippets and run commands, all within a Docker container.

 ## Features